Remember your budget?

 You know, that spreadsheet that’s been collecting dust?
 That app you haven’t logged into in months?

-If this sounds like you, your budget could use a little TLC.
+If this sounds like you, your budget could use a little attention.

-If you spent the spring deep cleaning your house and purging your closets, now it’s time to clean up your budget.
+Don’t just spend the spring deep cleaning your house and purging your closets.
+It’s a good time to clean up your budget too.

 Here are five steps to refreshing your money management system.
 No rubber gloves or disinfecting spray required.